Basic BUTTON LAYOUT

 As you hold the accordion to play, the treble buttons, providing the melody, are on your right, and the bass and chord buttons, which can enhance the rhythm and contribute to the tune's harmonic content, are on your left.
 The treble buttons are usually numbered from 1 to 11 (outside row) and from 1 to 10 (inside row), where 1 is the button near the chin.

-These diagrams were created by Lester Bailey, and copied from an excellent UK melodeon site (their name for our button accordions).
+These diagrams were created by Lester Bailey, and are found on an excellent UK melodeon site (their name for our button accordions).
 If interested, CLICK HERE to check out their button-layout drawings for other accordions.
 It will open in a separate window, so you can easily move back and forth between sites.